 New SP Agreement Phase-in: The new SP Agreement version starts to be signed with Service Providers in each PA jurisdiction.

-Old SP Agreement Termination: When Peppol Authorities are confident that signing of the new SP Agreement proceeds smoothly, a termination notice shall be given for the old SP Agreements remaining in effect.
+Old SP Agreement Termination: When Peppol Authorities are confident that signing of the new SP Agreement will proceed smoothly, a termination notice shall be given for the old SP Agreements remaining in effect.

-Old SP Agreement Phase-out: Remaining Service Provides must sign the new SP Agreement, otherwise they are out of the Peppol Network at the end of the termination notice.
+Old SP Agreement Phase-out: Remaining Service Provides must sign the new SP Agreement, otherwise they are removed from the Peppol Network at the end of the termination notice period.

-The migration plan must contain the above steps as a minimum, clearly identifying what is expected of implementing parties at the beginning and end of each step and what are the time periods between milestones that delineate the beginning and end of each step.
+The migration plan must contain the above steps as a minimum, clearly identifying what is expected of implementing parties at the beginning and end of each step and the time periods between milestones that delineate the beginning and end of each step.
 Migration plans may contain more steps if relevant and appropriate.

 Removing an Agreement